 The Nurse Faculty Loan Program (NFLP) is available based on government funding each year.
-This loan is available to CRNAs returning to school to complete the Doctorate of Nurse Anesthesia Practice Completion Program that plan on becoming Nursing Educators upon graduation.
+This loan is available to nurses returning to school to complete the Doctorate of Nurse Anesthesia Practice Completion Program and Nurse Anesthesia Educator Program that plan on becoming Nursing Educators upon graduation.
+Up to 85% of tuition may be forgiven in exchange for 4 years working as a nurse educator.
+Visit hrsa.gov for more information.